 Wait to Get Weird

 If your friends are a little adventurous, you can get away with choosing some really weird books.
 Each time I start a new club, I choose a more conservative title with a more popular appeal.
 A few years ago, the first book I selected was Unbroken by Laura Hildebrand, and a few months ago when starting over in a new town with new friends, we read Z: A Novel of Zelda Fitzgerald by Therese Anne Fowler.
 I try to wait to get weird.
 Some of our best discussions have been about the weirdest books I’ve ever read, but if you choose a weird title right away, most of your friends won’t return.

 Choose a Virgin

-One of my rules for book club is to never choose a book any of us have read before.
+One of my rules for book club is never to choose a book any of us have read before.
 This is why I respectfully ask that anyone considering attending be my friend on Goodreads.
 If I’m not able to get them on there, I’ll send a quick text to see if they’ve read the two or three titles I’m considering.
-It makes it tough to make the perfect choice every time, but I am committed to the learning and discovery that comes with reading widely and often.
+It makes it tough to make a perfect choice every time, but I am committed to the learning and discovery that comes with reading widely and often.

 Read Tons of Reviews

 You might know your audience pretty well, but it’s also helpful to understand how a book resonates with the rest of the reading community.
 Before choosing a title, I’ll probably skim at least 50 reviews on Goodreads and Amazon.
 I pay special attention to which (if any) friends on Goodreads have reviewed and rated it.
 I’ve watched my friends’ reading habits evolve over the years and consider their Goodreads reviews a pretty strong indicator of whether I will like a certain title.
 I typically look for language that indicates a transformation.
 If a book or author made a reviewer look at the world differently, it would be worth discussing.

 Don’t Go By Book Club Recommendation Lists